weygoldt/labstarter/3_code.md

 ## 2. Start with a Short Explanation (Docstring)

 At the beginning of your script, include a docstring that briefly explains what the script does.
-This helps users quickly grasp the script's functionality.
+This helps users quickly grasp the script's functionality, if the name is not already clear enough.

 ```python
 """